r12f/divoom/divoom_cli/README.md

 > divoom-cli 192.168.0.164 raw '{\"Command\": \"Device/SetHighLightMode\", \"Mode\": 0}'
 ```

-### Output format
+### Paramter/Output format

-By default, divoom-cli uses yaml as output format with all field names in `kebab-case` and values in `camelCase`.
+By default, divoom-cli uses yaml as output format with all field names in `kebab-case`.
 And beside yaml, we support json format too.

 To specify the output format, we can use `-o` parameter: